 Introduction to the basics of nutrition, diet and dietetics

 Hello and welcome to this white paper on nutrition.
-It's a full course twenty or so chapters in which you'll learn to juggle the various basic concepts of the nutritionbetween macro-nutrients and enzymes, carbohydratessugar, vitamin or even minerals
+It's a full course twenty or so chapters in which you'll learn to juggle the various basic concepts of the nutritionbetween macronutrients and enzymes, carbohydratessugar, vitamin or even minerals

 Indeed, when you start to take an interest in feedingWhether it's to make a living out of it, or because we want to understand how it works so that we can feed ourselves better, we can quickly find ourselves at a loss.

 Thanks to this courseyou will learn to master the basics of nutrition and dietetics.
-You'll understand the importance of molecules and minerals, vitaminsetc... that make up nutrients, and you'll know how to define them.
+You'll understand the importance of molecules and minerals, vitaminsYou'll know exactly what nutrients are, and how to define them.
+This way, you'll know exactly what we're talking about when we mention a nutrient. proteina carbohydratea macronutrient, or a salt mineral.

 If you found this course useful, please share it and leave a thank-you comment!